dlolivieri/tippecanoe-concat-array/README.md

-#tippecanoe-concat-distinct
+# tippecanoe-concat-distinct

-A simple program intended to be used with https://github.com/felt/tippecanoe.
+A simple program intended to be used with [tippecanoe](https://github.com/felt/tippecanoe).

 Reads from `std in`, modifies the geo json by removing any duplicates from the value of the target field passed to the program, and writes the modified geo json back to `std out`.